dstftw/youtube-dl/.github/ISSUE_TEMPLATE/2_site_support_request.md

 ---
 name: Site support request
-about: Request support for a site
+about: Request support for a new site
 title: ''
 labels: 'site-support-request'
 ---